This post may contain affiliate links. See my affiliate disclosure policy.

 Instructions

-- Purée blackberries, coconut milk, cane juice, and lemon in a high-speed blender.
+- Purรฉe blackberries, coconut milk, cane syrup, and lemon in a high-speed blender.
+(Set aside a few blackberries to use as toppings.)

 - Cover tightly and place in freezer for about an hour.